dreadl0ck/zeus/README.md

 ## ANSI Color Profiles

-Colors are used for good readabilty and can be configured by using the config file.
+Colors are used for good readability and can be configured by using the config file.

 You can add multiple color profiles and configure them to your taste.